-The Heller Lab lab studies the epigenetic mechanisms that underlie aberrant neuronal function and behavior in neuropsychiatric disease.
-To approach this problem, we apply preclinical mouse paradigms of drug addiction and depression, and analyze the epigenome in vivo to uncover which histone modifications are functionally relevant to the effects of psychostimulants, such as cocaine, or chronic mild stress.
+The Heller Lab studies the epigenetic mechanisms that underlie aberrant neuronal function and behavior in neuropsychiatric disease.
+To approach this problem, we apply preclinical mouse paradigms of drug addiction and depression to determine functionally relevant histone modifications.
 Because the syndromes of addiction and depression persist long after cessation of the harmful experience, stable epigenetic remodeling is an attractive mechanism for such long-lasting effects and presents an intriguing target for therapeutic intervention.
 We use high-throughput sequencing and bioinformatic approaches, including machine learning, to identify genes at which drug- or stress-regulation of the epigenome correlates with changes in gene expression.
 Using novel epigenetic editing tools, we then target individual modifications and examine their causal relevance to transcription and behavior.
 This ‘bottom-up’ approach allows direct elucidation of the causal relevance of epigenetic remodeling in the brain.

 Meet Our Collaborators:

 Nicole Harrington: Paper Published

 Undergraduate student Nicole Harrington published a paper, titled "The role of trust in HPV vaccine uptake among racial and ethnic minorities in the United States: A narrative review." in AIMS Public Health